jacobkap/crimebythenumbers/docs/choropleth-maps.md

 `left_join(data1, data2)`

 This function joins these data and keeps all of the rows from the left data and every column from both data sets.
-It combines the data based on any matching columns (matching meaning same name) in both data sets.
+It combines the data based on any matching columns (matching meaning same column name) in both data sets.
 Since in our data sets, the column "GEOID10" exists in both, it will merge the data based on that column.

 There are two other functions that are similar but differ based on which rows they keep.